-- Check if victim unresponsive, shake and shout - CALL 911, get AED - Place hand together on bare chest, middle of chest at nipple height - Compress at least 2 inches, hard and fast (100-120/minute) - 30 compressions, then if giving breaths head tilt chin lift, 2 breaths - Return to compressions - 30 compressions:2 breaths until AED prompts or help arrives. - If 2 people one does compressions one does breaths for 5 cycles then switch positions - Follow directives of AED for shock, if AED advises shockable rhythm
+- Check if victim unresponsive, shake and shout - CALL 911, get AED - If no pulse, place hand together on bare chest, middle of chest at nipple height - Compress at least 2 inches, hard and fast (100-120/minute) - 30 compressions, then if giving breaths head tilt chin lift, 2 breaths - Return to compressions - 30 compressions: 2 breaths until AED prompts or help arrives.
+Use AED as soon as it is available - If 2 people, one does compressions one does breaths for 5 cycles then switch positions - Follow directives of AED for shock, if AED advises shockable rhythm - Resume CPR as directed.
+Continue CPR/AED until EMS arrives and takes over or until victim starts to move